Dolphins OL Robert Hunt's non-TD sends NFL Twitter into frenzy

 - Oops!Something went wrong.Please try again later.

-Dolphins O-lineman's incredible non-TD sends Twitter into frenzy originally appeared on NBC Sports Boston
+Dolphins O-lineman's incredible non-TD sends Twitter into frenzy originally appeared on NBC Sports Washington

 Miami Dolphins offensive lineman Robert Hunt made the play of the game against the Baltimore Ravens on Thursday Night Football.